ehmicky/autoserver/docs/functions.md

         default: (timestamp)
 ```

-The following variables are available to any function:
+The following parameters are available to any function:
   - `requestid` `{string}` - UUID identifying the current request.
     Also available in response's `metadata.requestid` property
   - `timestamp` `{string}` - [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601),